YetiForceCompany/YetiForceDoc/docs/1-introduction/3-installation-manual.md

 ## Step 1 - Run the installation wizard

 Run the target address of your system in the browser window, the system should show the installation wizard.
-If it doesn't, there may be some problems, you can try running the address: **SITE_URL**/install/Install.php np. https://gitdeveloper.yetiforce.com/install/Install.php
+If it doesn't, there may be some problems, you can try running the address: **SITE_URL**/install/Install.php eg. https://gitdeveloper.yetiforce.com/install/Install.php

 ![step 1](install-1.png)